 A Premium Line

 The Mint experience begins as soon as you arrive at the airport.
 Flying out of LAX, there’s a special line for Mint customers.
-Since I didn’t get my usual TSA PreCheck, it was nice that I didn’t have to stand in a longer security line.
+Since we didn’t get our usual TSA PreCheck, it was nice that we didn’t have to stand in a long security line.
 There wasn’t a JetBlue lounge past security, but the gate we used was away from the teeming masses at LAX Terminal 3 and there was soothing music playing, which was greatly appreciated.

 02 of 08